 14. A great butt

 (Just kidding.
 See?
 Laugh!)

 Just as you cannot have a parent telling you to put your pants on your great butt every day, your boss can’t guide you through projects every step of the way.
-Quint Careers lists the ability to work independently as one of the top skills that employers seek from job-seekers.
+Quint Careers lists the ability to work independently as one of the top skills employers seek from job-seekers.

 12. Going the Extra Mile